-Of course, there are many such words (I believe) in English when reversed yield another English word.
+Of course, there are many such words (I believe) in English that, when reversed, yield another English word.
 But how many are there?
 What is the percentage of the total lexicon that exhibits this property?
 Is this percentage growing?
 How does it compare to other languages?
-I don't have the answer to the latter question for sure but would like to one day research this aspect of human languages.
-One definite answer comes to mind immediately, reversed letter word formation does NOT increase the size of the English vocabulary.
-The reason is obvious, but it does highlight an odd ability to make a directed graphical map of the language.
-If that is the case, we can ask does this directed graphical mapping lead to further mappings?
+I don't have the answer to the latter question, but I would like to research this aspect of human languages one day.
+One definite answer comes to mind immediately: reversed letter word formation does NOT increase the size of the English vocabulary.
+The reason is obvious, but it highlights an unusual ability to create a directed graphical map of the language.
+If that is the case, we can ask whether this directed graphical mapping leads to further mappings?
 Let me clarify this idea.
 We can rearrange the reversed words, i.e., make an anagram, then reverse it again, to map to another English word.
 The word could be the same as the original word.
-For example, take the word stop above, it can be anagrammed to be tops So, its directed graph, would be the map below:
+For example, take the word stop above; it can be anagrammed to be tops.
+So, its directed graph, which would be the map below:

 stop